TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 !!! attention
     Keep in mind Custom Formats are made to fine tune your Quality Profile

-    Generally Quality Trumps All
+    Generally, quality trumps all

 --8<-- "includes/merge-quality/radarr-current-logic.md"

 My suggestion is to create tiers of scores based on what things matter to you.

-Personally I would only add the Custom Formats that do what you actually prefer especially in the beginning, including the [Releases you should avoid](#releases-you-should-avoid)
+Personally, I would only add the Custom Formats that do what you actually prefer.
+Especially in the beginning, including the [Releases you should avoid](#releases-you-should-avoid)

 !!! info

-    Custom formats are implemented within and have their impact controlled by Quality Profiles.
+    Custom formats are controlled by Quality Profiles.

     - The Upgrade Until score prevents upgrading once a release with this desired score has been downloaded.
     - A score of 0 results in the custom format being informational only.